 2. Reduce drafts

 You can save as much as 30 percent on energy bills by covering up drafty windows and doors and sealing air leaks, according to the Department of Energy.
 A rolled-up towel is an easy and cheap way to stop a draft.
 You can also fill a scrap of fabric or an old necktie with sand to create a sturdier seal.
 Temporarily cover up windows with insulating plastic, which helps keep heat in.
 Drafts can affect the thermostat reading, too, so these simple fixes may solve more than one winter energy challenge.

 This is a more permanent way to cut down on drafts that enter the house through inefficient doors and windows.
 The home improvement site Improve Net alleges this project can increase your home’s efficiency by 45 percent and lay out the costs, pros, and cons.

 4. Run fans in reverse

-Did you know that changing the direction of a ceiling fan could shave as much as 10 percent off your heating bill?
+Did you know that changing the direction of a ceiling fan could save as much as 10 percent OFF your heating bill?
 Good Housekeeping explains that flipping a switch on the fan turns the traditional counterclockwise rotation that produces a cool breeze to a clockwise rotation that pushes the warm air back into circulation.

 5. Turn down the water heater